fuhrwerk/cytodata-hackathon-2023/README.md

 ### Creating a course environment modules

 One has to create a course environments (modules) in the directory /projappl/project_xxxx/www_puhti_modules/ to be able to see a course module in Puhti web insterface ("under Jupyter for courses") .
 The www_puhti_modules directory can be created if it does not exist.
+Please note that module_name has to be unique accross the project memmbers.

 The two files needed for setting up the course modules are:
    - a <<module_name>>.lua file that defines the module that sets up the Python environment.
 Only files containing the text Jupyter will be visible in the app.